absomivotch/COP4331---Group-6/README.md

 __This product is for teenagers and adults who desire to entertain themselves and improve their stretegic thinking abilities.

-__The product, Banana Bandana Savanna, a top down 2d stategic turn-based game.
-It will feature monkeys battling each other with weapons, avoiding environmental obstacles in order to capture the opponenent's 'bandana'.
+__The product, Banana Bandana Savanna, a top down 2d strategic turn-based game.
+It will feature monkeys battling each other with weapons, avoiding environmental obstacles in order to capture 'bandana' of the opponents.

 __Similar games are those such as Mario + Rabbids Kingdom Battle or Worms.
 In our product, the focus will be on flag retrieval.